Well, you can try… I love a gothic mystery, don’t you? 😉

 The Open University has teamed up with “geek chic” comedian David Mitchell to release a series of 12 short animated YouTube videos about the Physics of the Cosmos: “60-Second Adventures in Astronomy”.
 A real treat.
 And it’s educational!
 If you have only 60 seconds, you can now learn everything we know about matter, energy, life, the Universe and everything…

 The Earth has an electric field.
 On average, this field points vertically downwards and it has a magnitude of about 100 N C-1 (Newtons per Coulomb).
 It exists because the Earth’s surface carries a negative charge of – 5 x 105 C, while the upper atmosphere carries a compensating positive charge.
-An average of 400,000 thunderstorms a day Continue reading Lightning and the Earth’s Electric Field→
+An average of 400,000 thunderstorms a day sustain a relatively constant electric field.

 You must be logged in to post a comment.